Guide to Australian manufacturing standards, accounting standards, food code, building code and design rules

 From January 2000, Australian Standards are only available in electronic format.
 This also includes any Australian Standards which were published earlier than 2000 but were current and applicable at that date.
 The Library no longer has online access to overseas standards.

-All Australian Standards can be searched and purchased through the Standards Australia Webstore
+All Australian Standards can be searched and purchased through the Webstore.

 Australian Standards published prior to January 2000 are available in print through the Library.
 See the box below for more details.